-(From a pointer) by A. A. Miller i
+(From a painting by A.A.
+Miller.)

-THE dispute between Olaf Trygvason and Earl Hakon for the throne of Norway led to many battles in which the former was usually successful; the latter was failily put to rout and compelled to flee to a homestead of Rinul, where Thore concealed him, with a Thrall named Kark, in a hele dug under a hog-stye.
-O'af pursued the resince and traced him to this place of refuge but was unable to find him.
-Standing also to the place of concealment.
-Olaf offered a great reward to anyone who would kill the earl, which promise being overheard by Kark, the treacherous thrall waited until his master fet into a sleep and seizing the opportunity struck a dagger into Hakon's throat and then cut off his head, which he afterwards carried to Olaf.
-Instead of rewarding the thrall for the deed.
-Olaf painshed the treacherous act by ordering that the thrall be beheaded.
+The dispute between Olaf Trygvason and Earl Hakon for the throne of Norway led to many battles in which the former was usually successful; the latter was finally put to rout and compelled to flee to a homestead at [Editor: illegible word], where [Editor: illegible word] concealed him, with a Thrall named Kark, in a hole dug under a hogstye.
+Olaf pursued the [Editor: illegible word] and traced him to this place of refuge but was unable to find him.
+Standing above the place of concealment.
+Olaf offered a great reward to anyone who would kill the earl, which promise being overheard by Kark, the treacherous thrall waited until his master fell into a sleep and seizing the opportunity struck a dagger into Hakon's throat and then cut off his head, which he afterwards carried to Olaf.
+Instead of rewarding the thrall for the deed Olaf punished the treacherous act by ordering that the thrall be beheaded.